 Purpose and Value of ACA Accreditation

 Accreditation educates camp owners and directors in administering key aspects of camp operation, particularly those related to program quality and the health and safety of campers and staff.
-The camp's voluntary participation in the ACA's professional development and accreditation process demonstrates a commitment to providing the best possible camp experience.
+The camp's voluntary participation in the ACA's professional development and peer-review accreditation process demonstrates a commitment to providing the best possible camp experience.

 Accreditation provides a framework to manage resources, offer best practices in policies and procedures, and strive for continuous improvement.
 ACA standards establish guidelines for designing and implementing policies, procedures, and practices.
 The camp is then responsible for implementing those policies and ensuring they are followed.